 DIABETES SELF-MANAGEMENT PROGRAM: Diabetes Self-Management Program (DSMP) is an evidence-based self-management workshop designed to assist persons with diabetesand their families on ways to best manage the disease.
 For more information on Diabetes Self-Management Program, click here.

 A MATTER OF BALANCE: A Matter of Balance is an evidence-based program designed to reduce the fear of falling and increase the activity levels of older adults who have concerns about falls.
 For information about the next A Matter of Balance workshop call St. Patrick Senior Center at (313) 833-7080 or St. John Riverview Senior Wellness Center at 1 (888) 751-5465

 CREATING CONFIDENT CAREGIVERS: Creating Confident Caregivers is an evidence-based program that gives caregivers new information, skills and attitudes to manage stress and increase effective caregiving skills.
-Click here for a schedule of CCC Workshops.
+Click here for more information.